Feel free to let me know if you feel there are any important items missing from my new puppy checklist.

 To be fair, I was a young adult without the knowledge I have now.
 Even though I made this mistake, moving forward we were still able to save our shoes through management and teaching Ginger what were acceptable toys.

 I’d love to help.
-Reach out to schedule your complimentary phone consultation so I can learn a bit more about you, your dog, and your training goals.
+Request your complimentary phone consultation so I can learn about you, your dog, and your training goals.